qntm/greenery/README.md

 ### Methods on class `fsm`

 An FSM accepts a possibly-infinite set of strings.
-With this in mind, `fsm` implements numerous set-like methods, as well as many FSM-specific methods.
+With this in mind, `fsm` implements numerous [methods like those on `frozenset`](https://docs.python.org/3.5/library/stdtypes.html#frozenset), as well as many FSM-specific methods.
 FSMs are immutable.

 Method | Behaviour
 ---|---